 - An extreme illness that leads to repeated vomiting, loss of appetite, diminished urination, convulsions, lethargy, and rash

-Stage 3 – In its most advanced stage, the human body will experience all the symptoms listed above, along with septic shock symptoms, including lowering blood pressure
+Stage 3 – In its most advanced stage, the human body will experience all the above symptoms and septic shock symptoms, including lowering blood pressure.

 In its initial stage, sepsis is a medical concern requiring critical care.
 In Stage II and Stage III, patients and long-term care residents should be transferred to a local emergency room for immediate urgent care.